SCIFIHISTORY.NET

 "Kirk and Spock are caught up in a revolution on a planet where intellectuals and artists live on a utopian city in the sky while the rest of the population toils in mines on the barren surface below."

-On this day in 1988, Captain Power and the Soldiers of the Future aired "Freedom One."
-This served as the eighteenth episode of the program's first (and only) season, and here's the plot summary from IMDB.com:
+On this day in 1988 (in the U.S.), Captain Power and the Soldiers of the Future aired "Freedom One."
+Officially, this served as the eighteenth episode of the program's first (and only) season, and here's the plot summary from IMDB.com:

 "When Freedom One, the voice of the East Coast Resistance radio organizes a meeting between the five most powerful Resistance leaders, she contacts Power and his team to gather the leaders together."

-On this day in 1991, Red Dwarf aired "Justice."
-This served as the third episode of the program's fourth season, and here's the plot summary as provided by IMDB.com:
+On this day in 1991 (in the United Kingdom), Red Dwarf aired "Justice."
+Officially, this served as the third episode of the program's fourth season, and here's the plot summary as provided by IMDB.com:

 "The Red Dwarf crew transport a defrosting stasis capsule to 'Justice World', a remote penal space station, where they believe the person in the capsule may be one of the convicts or one of the guards.
 And Rimmer is convicted of the radioactive disaster that wiped out the entire crew of Red Dwarf."

-On this day in 1997, Sliders aired "Exodus: Part 2."
-This served as the seventeenth episode of the program's third season, and here's the plot summary from IMDB.com:
+On this day in 1997 (in the U.S.), Sliders aired "Exodus: Part 2."
+Officially, this served as the seventeenth episode of the program's third season, and here's the plot summary from IMDB.com:

 "One of the Sliders is lost during the mission to save a doomed world, while Arturo and Wade battle an egomaniacal military commander over who will be rescued."

-On this day in 1999, The X-Files aired "Monday."
-This served as the fourteenth episode of the program's sixth season, and here's the plot summary as provided by IMDB.com:
+On this day in 1999 (in the U.S.), The X-Files aired "Monday."
+Officially, this served as the fourteenth episode of the program's sixth season, and here's the plot summary as provided by IMDB.com:

 "A woman desperately attempts to change the outcome of the events of a day she is forced to relive again and again in which her boyfriend explodes a bomb during a failed bank robbery killing everyone inside, including Mulder and Scully."